hehao98/MIT6.828Labs-JOS/reports/Lab2.md

 ```

 In JOS, we installed an GDT that we installed a Global Descriptor Table (GDT) that effectively disabled segment translation by setting all segment base addresses to 0 and limits to 0xffffffff.
 However, we have not set something about privilege levels yet, which is needed when we implement user processes.

+When programming this lab, we also need to understand flags in PTE entrys in greater detail.
+We need to manually set `PTE_P`, `PTE_U` and  `PTE_W` flags when setting up page table.

 ## Exercise 3